 Eligibility Requirements for Parent PLUS Loan:

-- Student must have a Free Application for Federal Student Aid (FAFSA) for 2012-2013 and if selected, must have completed the verification process. *NEW*
+- Student must have a Free Application for Federal Student Aid (FAFSA) for the current academic year and if selected, must have completed the verification process. *NEW*

 - Student must be enrolled at least half-time.